OUTDOOR BURNING

-Are you Interested to know about Outdoor Burning especially in Oracle during the Fire season?
+Are you Interested to know more about Outdoor Burning

 BURN PERMITS: Backyard burning usually requires a permit.
-Pinal County Air Quality will suspend the issuance of burn permits based on the schedule below:

 Certain types of fires may be exempt from burning permits.
 Exempt fires may include: heating fires, cooking fires, and recreation fires, however these fires need to be kept small and under control at all times.